Student Handbook

 Student Advisory is made up of two students elected from each program.
 The morning and afternoon sections will each have a council.
 Membership selection will take place within the first three weeks of the school year in each program area.
 Officers will be elected at the first meeting.

-Must be in the original container (aspirin bottle, cough medicine bottle, etc.).
+• Must be in the original packaging.

 Your cumulative record is maintained electronically in the Ionia County Career Center office.
 You or your parents/guardians can see any of these records.
 Your records are closed to persons or agencies outside of the school without your written permission.
 Professional school personnel have the right to review your records when the need arises.